calebjacob/smf-parent/README.md

-# smf-parent
+# Submodule Framework (SMF)
-Submodule Framework: A framework experiment using git submodules.
+A Next JS framework experiment using git submodules to orchestrate multiple modules over multiple teams with the best possible DX.